Sleep epigenetics: Sleep deprivation

 Sleep deprivation is a significant societal problem.
 It is estimated that around 35.2% of all adults in the US sleep less than 7 hours.
 Lifestyle choices, health conditions, and the use of stimulants are examples of some of the causes that underlie sleep deprivation in humans.
 Sleep deprivation is known to cause metabolic changes, such as altered expression of metabolic genes and hormones.
 These changes in expression lead to a higher risk of obesity, heart disease, stroke, and high blood pressure.
 These impacts are also seen at the cognitive level, causing deficits in synaptic plasticity, decreased synapse strength, an inhibited ability to form and maintain memories, and changes in mood.
-In the long-term, these cognitive changes may develop into psychiatric disorders and neurodegenerative diseases like Alzheimer's disease.
+In the long term, these cognitive changes may develop into psychiatric disorders and neurodegenerative diseases like Alzheimer's disease.
 Epigenomic changes such as changes in DNA methylation, histone modifications, and changes in non-coding RNA caused by sleep deprivation may be the cause of these phenotypic presentations.

 CpG methylation is the addition of a methyl group to a cytosine-guanine dinucleotide.
 It is the most common epigenetic modification and is correlated with decreased gene expression.
 Past studies have suggested that sleep deprivation may increase CpG methylation.
 One such study in mice showed that sleep deprivation increases gene expression of Dnmt3a1 and Dnmt3a2, which are genes that code for enzymes that establish and maintain CpG methylation.
 Another study found that one night of sleep deprivation causes the hypermethylation of circadian clock genes–CLOCK and CRY1.
 The circadian clock is a biochemical oscillator in organisms that is in sync with the 24 hour cycle of the Earth's rotation and has been found to impact gene expression and behavior.
 A different study showed that the gene encoding for the enzyme SCD1 was hypermethylated following sleep deprivation; this enzyme is crucial in fatty acid desaturation, which is involved in metabolism.
 The disruption of metabolic pathways may affect hippocampal memory as well.
 A study of differentially methylated positions caused by experiencing insufficient sleep found that 78% of the differentially methylated positions were hypomethylated, yet it is noted that the effect of hypomethylation on transcription depends on the location of the CpG.
-Drawing conclusions regarding the exact effect on the level of gene expression is difficult.
+Concluding the exact effect on the level of gene expression is difficult.